 The survey asked 35 central banks across the world and out of which 91 percent said they use BI tools.
 Almost every bank uses BI for data analysis, while 80 percent employ BI’s data visualization capabilities.

-Another factor worth noting is that a majority of respondents said they use more than one BI tool and only 25 percent use one solution.
+Another factor is that a majority of respondents said they use more than one BI tool and only 25 percent use one solution.
 This leads to an argument that depending on an organization’s particular needs and financing, two or even more BI tools can be used at the same time.